 I’ve taught at the same language school in Prague for 6 years now, though for the past year I’ve taught for them completely online using Skype, giving me the ability to travel around Europe more.
 Combined with several private online students from other countries, it’s more than enough to live on.

-Work permits are available and offered by some schools after you’ve been teaching there for a little while and develop a relationship with them.
-That comes with some benefits the živno licence doesn’t offer, like partial or fully-paid health insurance, and paid vacation (20 days a year).
+Work permits are available and offered by some schools after you’ve been teaching English in Prague for a little while and develop a relationship with them.
+That comes with some benefits the živno license doesn’t offer, like partial or fully-paid health insurance, and paid vacation (20 days a year).
 But again, your visa is attached to that work permit and the take-home pay can often be lower to compensate for shifting the burden of your taxes and your health insurance to your employer.

 To apply for a visa and živno you’ll need: